department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

 <div class="va-introtext">

-We can help Veterans and family members plan a burial or memorial service.
+We can help you plan a burial or memorial service for a Servicemember, Veteran, or qualified family member.
 Find out how to get burial benefits.

 </div>